humzahabib/Futuristic-Rice/README.md

 My cyberpunk themed rice for Arch + Hyprland

+You can remove Conky Config files, it's just a piece of shit software anyways. bTop is way better.
+Neovim configs build upon kickstarter config.

 Most of the stuff in this rice is being done through hotkeys.
 I am listing some of them here, rest you can find in hypr -> hyprland.conf